|

 a cold set-back) I ventured,

 camera in hand, to the river bank of the town's waterway, the Weaver.
-So now - for those who
+One

-don't know it - here are pictures of the "wire walk" that carries the
+of the things I saw was the "wire walk" that carries the

 After some delay, the section of